-In response to overcrowding and consistently operating at or above capacity levels, Mission Hospital recently approached R.F.
-MacDonald Co. after embarking on construction of a four-story, 94,730 square foot facility that would offer an additional 64 private patient beds, as well as become the new home for trauma services, the surgical intensive care unit, neuroscience center, diagnostic imaging and hospital chapel.
+Due to consistent operation at or above capacity, Mission Hospital constructed a four-story, 94,730 square foot facility that offers 64 private patient beds, a surgical intensive care unit, neuroscience center, diagnostic imaging and chapel.

 At the time, the hospital was running off of two Kewanee 250HP H35-250-G Boilers which are responsible for heating, hot water, humidification, and sterilization in the current tower.
 One of the current units was operating at 30ppm NOx with an older and obsolete Vitatherm burner.
 With their inability to obtain parts for this outdated system as well as the burners inability to keep up with the demand of the second tower, Mission Hospital required a solution to allow an overall increase in efficiency as well as keep up with the additional demand that the extra tower would now be placing on the existing systems.
 Read more

 Keywords: burner retrofit, boiler case studies, boiler projects, burner retrofit packages, hospital boilers, boiler gas train, burner installation

 Modesto Medical Center is one of several new hospitals providing care to the San Joaquin Valley.
 The 670,000-square-foot hospital has been nationally recognized as one of the “greenest” health care facilities in North America.